29th June: Ringstone

 What is the minimal kit I need to carry?

 Wear a helmet that complies with the latest EN1078, ANSI Z90/4 or SNELL standards.
 Waterproof clothes including full length trousers and jacket.
 Warm layers for changing into stored in a dry bag.
-An emergency thermal bag.
 Front and rear lights.

 Are these races?